facebookresearch/swe-rl/README.md

 ## License

-SWE-RL is CC BY-NC 4.0 licensed, as found in the [LICENSE](LICENSE) file.
+The majority of SWE-RL is licensed under CC BY-NC 4.0, however portions of the project are available under separate license terms: [Agentless Mini](src/swerl/agentless_mini) is licensed under the MIT license.